Sebobo/jquery.smallipop/README.md

 We are starting to use this plugin for a lot of things, so watch for new releases at [github](https://github.com/Sebobo/jquery.smallipop).

-See the [documentation page](http://sebobo.github.com/jquery.smallipop/) for a live demo.
+See the [documentation page](http://sebobo.github.com/jquery.smallipop/) for a live demo and examples.

 Installation